kathylangarano/tesla/README.md

    ```bash
    npm run dev
    ```
-2. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000)  to view the Tesla landing page with the astro theme.
+2. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000)  to view the Tesla landing page with the Astro theme.

 ## Contributing